Treasured Cities

 Shaver Lake/Huntington Lake Areas

-Shaver Lake is one of the gems of the Sierra, offering great fishing, camping and water-sport activities.
-The town center features unique shops, restaurants and bed-andbreakfasts, and hosts annual events featuring a wine walk and music.
+Shaver Lake is one of the gems of the Sierra, offering great fishing and water-sport activities.
+The town center features unique shops, restaurants, and hosts annual events featuring a wine walk and music.
 The local museum features historic exhibits, including the log flume that used to bring lumber from Shaver to Clovis.
 Up the hill from Shaver Lake, Huntington Lake’s alpine setting makes it a favorite for boating.
 Huntington is known as one of the finest mountain sailing lakes in the nation and hosts a large annual regatta sponsored by the Fresno Yacht Club.
 Nearby China Peak Ski Resort offers firstclass snow skiing, snowboarding and other winter sports.

 Upcoming Events